joeyplum/spatio-temporal-recon/README.md

 3. `conda activate spatio-temporal-recon`
 4. `make pip`

+## Additional libraries.

+Contact Joseph.Plummer@cchmc.org for access to additional libraries, including `readphilips` and `segmentation`.

+## Data.

+Contact Joseph.Plummer@cchmc.org for sample data.
+It has not been approved for sharing publicly yet.

 **Troubleshooting**:

 1. This repository was tested on an NVIDIA GPU.
 If running on a system without